kosua20/MIDIVisualizer/README.md

     MIDIVisualizer.exe path\to\file.mid [scale] [red green blue]

 If you're not familiar with command-line, you can create a shortcut to the executable and specify the arguments in its properties.
-Right-click on the shortcut icon, select 'Properties', then the 'Shortcut' tab, and append the arguments in the 'Target' field.
+Right-click on the shortcut icon, select `Properties`, then the `Shortcut` tab, and append the arguments in the `Target` field.

 ![Instructions for Windows](help.png)